NavenAllen/AWS-SAA-C03-Course/20-NOSQL-and-DynamoDB/notes.md

 - **global eventual consistency** but can have same region strongly consistent
 - Provides Global HA and disaster recovery easily.

-### DynamoDB Accelerator (DAX)
+## DynamoDB Accelerator (DAX)

-This is an in memory cache for Dynamo.

-Traditional Cache : The application needs to access some data and checks the cache.
-If there is no data, it is a cache miss and it pulls from the database.
-This then updates the cache with the new data.
-Next times there will be a cache hit and it will be faster

-DAX : The application instance has DAX SDK added on.
-DAX and dynamoDB are one in the same.
-If DAX has the data then the data is returned direclty.
-If not it will talk to Dynamo and get the data.
-This is one set of API calls and is much easier for the developers.
+- DAX SDK and dynamoDB are one in the same
+- If DAX has the data then the data is returned direclty.
+If not it will talk to Dynamo and get the data
+- This is one set of API calls and is much easier for the developers.

-#### DAX Architecture
+### DAX Architecture

-This runs from within a VPC and is designed to be deployed to multiple AZs in that VPC.
-It must be deployed accross availablity zones to ensure it is available.

-There is a primary node which is a Read and Write node which flows out to read replicas on other AZs.
-The DAX SDK communicates with the Read Write node.
+- There is a primary node which is a Read and Write node which flows out to read replicas on other AZs

-Item cache holds results of batch **GetItem** or batch getitem.
+- Item cache holds results of batch **GetItem** or batch getitem.
 You must specify the items partition or sort key.

-There is a query cache which holds data and the parameters used for the original query or scan.
-Whole query or scan operations can be rerun and return the same cache data.
+- There is a query cache which holds data and the parameters used for the original query or scan

-Every DAX cluster has an endpoint which can return data in microseconds.
+- Every DAX cluster has an endpoint which can return data in microseconds.

-Any cache miss can be returned in single digit miliseconds.
+- Any cache miss can be returned in single digit miliseconds.

-When writing data to DAX, it can use write-through.
+- When writing data to DAX, it can use write-through.
 Data is written to the database, then written to DAX.

-#### DAX Considerations
+### DAX Considerations

-Primary node which writes and Replicas which read
+- Primary node which writes and Replicas which read

-Nodes are HA, if this fails there will be an election and secondary nodes will be made primary.
+- Nodes are HA, if this fails there will be an election and secondary nodes will be made primary.

-In-memory cache - scaling.
+- In-memory cache - scaling.
 If you are performing the same operations, you can achieve faster reads and reduced costs.

-With DAX you can scale up or scale out.

-DAX supports write-through.
+- DAX supports write-through.
 If you write data to DynamoDB, you can use the DAX SDK.

-DAX is not a public service and is deployed within a VPC.
-Anything that uses that data many times will benefit from DAX.

-Any questions which talk about caching with DynamoDB, assume it is DAX.

-### Amazon Athena

-You can take data stored in S3 and perform Ad-hoc queries on data.
-Pay only for the data consumed.

-This is serverless.

-Start off with structured, semi structured data stored in S3.

-This uses **schema-on-read**, the original data is never changed and remains on S3 in its original form.

-This modifies data in flight when its read.

-Normally you need to make a table and then load the data in.

-With Athena you create a schema and load data on this schema on the fly in a relational style way without changing the data.

-The output of a query can be sent to other services and can be performed in an event driven way.

-#### Athena Explained

-The source data is stored on S3 and Athena can read from this data.

-In Athena you are defining a way to get the original data and defining how it should show up for what you want to see.

-Tables are defined in advance in a data catalog and data is projected through when read.
-It allows SQL-like queries on data without transforming the data itself.

-This can be saved in the console or fed to other visualation tools.

-You can optimize the original data set.
+- DAX is not a public service and is deployed within a VPC
+- Any questions which talk about caching with DynamoDB, assume it is DAX.

+## DynamoDB TTL
+- Timestamp for automatic deletion of items
+- A per-partition process periodically runs and makes items **expired**
+- Another per-partition background process deletes expired items

+## Amazon Athena
+- Ad-hoc queries on data - pay only data consumed
+- Schema-on-read - original data never changed **on S3**
+- Output to other serverices
+- Tables are defined on schema
+- Allows SQL-like queries on data without transforming data

+### When to use Athena
+- No infrastructure
+- Serverless querying scenarios - **cost conscious**
+- Querying **AWS logs**
+- AWS **Glue Data Catalog** & **Web Server Logs**
+- **Athena Federated Query** - other data sources

+## ElastiCache
+- In-memory database
+- Managed Redis or Memcached
+- READ HEAVY workloads - *cost effective*
+- **Requires application code changes**
+- Used for SESSIONS to make applications stateful
+   - Elasticache is separate infra so is available even if few instances file

+### Memcached
+- Simple DS
+- No replication
+- Multiple Nodes (Sharding)
+- No backups
+- Mutli-threaded

+### Redis
+- Advanced Structures
+- Nulti-AZ
+- Replication (Scale Reads)
+- Backups & Restore
+- Transactions

+## Amazon Redshift
+- Petabyte-sale warehouse
+- OLAP (Column Based)
+- Pay as you use (Like RDS)
+- Direct Query S3 - Redshift Specturm
+- Direct Query other DBs using federated query

+### Architecture
+- Server based and NOT Ad-hoc (unlike Athena)
+- One-AZ in VPC (not HA)
+- Leader Node - Query input, planning and aggregation
+- Compute Node - performing queries of data
+- Has all VPC facilities
+- Redshift **Enhanced VPC Routing** - VPC Network Routing

+#### Services that can integrate:
+- Load and Unload from S3
+- COPY from DynamoDB
+- DMS into redshift
+- Firehose can stream into Redshift

+### DR and Resilience
+- Data is replicated to an extra node for local hardware failure
+- Automatic incemental backups ever ~8 hours or 5GB of data and by default have a 1-day retention
+- Manual snaps can be taken
+- Can be configured to copy snapshots to another region for DR with separate retention period